top of page

 The Greater Barn Sale is ready to receive inventory from all residents every Thursday from 10:00 am to noon and 2:00 to 4:00 pm.
 Please deliver ALL donations (except books) to the Barn Sale workroom in the back hall of the Lower Level of the Center.
 Book donations are the second Thursday of the month in the library area (see library notice below).
 Please make sure all clothing is clean, in good repair and desirable by another person. also, please no men's trousers or suits.
 All donations to the Barn Sale contribute to the support of the many BRA activities we enjoy.
 For any questions or concerns please email Lucy Wright.
 Click here for a list of the Barn Sale organization and the department heads.

 The Barn Sale also accepts donations from families of residents who are moving to assisted living or who have passed away.
 We also accept donations from new residents who are downsizing during their move to Broadmead.
-Click below for donation guides for these situations.
+Click below for a donation guide for residents and families.
+Information for new residents is available through the Marketing department.

 Listserv Guidelines